Quick Answer

 | Equity issuance (follow-on, private investment in public equity (PIPE)) | New acquirer shares to fund cash consideration | Dilutive; market-window dependent |

-| Stock consideration to target shareholders | No cash needed; target shareholders become acquirer shareholders | Subject to acquirer-shareholder vote when dilution exceeds 20% under listing rules; merger-registration statement required |
+| Stock consideration to target shareholders | No cash needed; target shareholders become acquirer shareholders | May require an acquirer-shareholder vote under applicable exchange issuance, pricing, control, or public-offering rules; registration or an exemption must also be addressed |

 | Seller financing, earn-outs, contingent value rights (CVRs) | Bridges valuation gaps | Defers part of the purchase price; ties payment to post-close performance |